 - The purchase of computer software, specialist equipment and curriculum support materials.

 The school has a holistic approach to supporting students with special educational needs and this can be seen in the provision map for each student, within their SIMS profile.
 Students requiring SEN support will be offered support appropriate to their need.
-See Appendices 1, 2 & 3.
+See SEND-Appendices-2018.pdf.
 Students with an Education Health Care Plan will have support as agreed in partnership with the student, parent and the “Team around the Child” professionals.
 This support may change as a student’s needs change.
 As an integral part of our curriculum budget allocation, Heads of Faculties allocate a portion of their money to purchase text books and relevant materials to ensure access for students with special educational needs.
 Advice is given to staff by the SENCo on all aspects of special educational needs and the SEND team frequently produces resources and works collaboratively with subject teachers.

 How will I know how my child is doing and how will you help me to support my child’s learning?